+Just because an employee lied on a resume doesn’t mean employment laws no longer apply.
 While most states are “at will,” there are plenty of exceptions to the law, and you don’t want to violate any.
 Before you take employment action based on the information you’ve received, make sure that you’ve assessed the potential risks.
 And along those lines…

 It’s normal to feel disappointed, exasperated, or even angry after discovering that an employee lied and that the lie may have significant consequences for the organization.
 However, don’t permit your temper to overcome you.
 It’s a mistake to take your employee’s alleged dishonesty personal.

 Lying on the resume about work experience or degrees can seem like a terrible abuse of trust, and perhaps it is.
 Still, smart employers will proceed carefully when they learn about the deception, which is the only way to ensure that any decision promotes the company’s long and short-term interests.
 While the employee will most likely be dismissed for lying on their resume, it’s important to gather as much information as possible before taking action.